 When you own cryptocurrencies for the long term, safety should be your biggest concern.
 Several people and groups with ill intent might hack your account to steal your funds; hence it is always advised to use a wallet instead of a centralized exchange to hold your cryptocurrencies.

-As the owner, using wallets is one of the most responsible things you do since if you lose your cryptocurrencies, you probably won't be able to retrieve them.
+You do since if you lose your cryptocurrencies, you probably won't be able to retrieve them.

 Wallets are the backbone of the cryptocurrency industry; no matter who it is, retailers, institutions, and whales have to use wallets to protect their assets.